-QNodeService is a piece of malicious software, classified as a trojan.
+QNodeService is malicious software classified as a Trojan.
 Malware of this type can have various functionalities, which enable likewise varied misuse of the infected device.
-The primary function of QNodeService is information theft, specially extraction and exfiltration of account log-in credentials from certain browsers.
-This trojan has significant obfuscation capabilities, which complicate its analysis.
-There is reason to believe that the future goal of this malware's developers is making QNodeService a cross-platform trojan.
-Currently, it targets Windows OSs (Operating Systems) but it not unlikely that it will be designed to infect Macintosh and/or Linux OSs.
+The primary function of QNodeService is information theft, especially extraction and exfiltration of account log-in credentials from certain browsers.

 |Threat Type||Trojan, password-stealing virus, banking malware, spyware.|